purhya/career/README.md

 ## Betweens 2015~2018

-Joined [WangXuTech](https://www.wangxutech.com/) to meet more challenges, as frontend leader.
+Joined [WangXuTech](https://www.wangxutech.com/) to seek more challenges, as frontend leader.